ammitra/XHYbbWW/README.md

 ## **NOTES**

 * When running over raw signal files (located in `raw_nano/XYH_WWBB_MX_XMASS_MY_YMASS_loc.txt`) with an analyzer module, then you have to specify the parameter `multiSampleStr` in the analyzer constructor, where the `multiSampleStr` is the desired Y mass associated with the X mass of the file.
 This is because there are multiple Y masses associated with the X mass, so this ensures that the proper `genEventWeight_Sum` branch is captured by the analyzer.

+* The script `scripts/get_snapshots.sh` populates the directory `trijet_nano_files/` one directory above this on the LPC with the snapshots directory on the EOS.
+This is then used in the trigger efficiency script